 Today we are going to discuss What is ADO.NET?.
 If we discuss web development then it could be broadly classified into three sections.
-The first one in this is front end technology through which user interacts, the second category is back-end technology which contains our business logic and the third category is database connectivity language ( sometimes commonly it is categorized under back-end technology ).
+The first one in this is front-end technology through which the user interacts, the second category is back-end technology which contains our business logic and the third category is database connectivity language ( sometimes commonly it is categorized under back-end technology).

 What is ADO.NET?

 ADO.NET is a technology that was developed by Microsoft technology and it is also built on the .NET framework.
 Acronym for ADO is ActiveX Data Objects.
 ADO.NET gives us the facility to set up a bridge between backend technology and a database.
 However, this database could be both relational as well as non-relational database.

 Now with that of knowing basic things about ADO.NET, let us look at how Wikipedia defines it.